Diocese of Lund: Protestant era

 During the Danish Reformation in 1536, the infrastructure of the Catholic church within the Kingdom of Denmark was seized by the crown and reinstated into the Church of Denmark.
 The office of archbishop was abolished in Denmark, and the Lutheran Diocese of Lund was demoted to an ordinary diocese.
 Initially, the bishops were styled superintendents.

-After the Treaty of Roskilde in 1658, Scania came under Swedish rule and was the diocese was integrated into the Church of Sweden, subordinate to the Archbishop of Uppsala.
-The Scanian Provinces had been ceded to Sweden, though Bornholm was perminently restored to Denmark in 1660, and the provinces were reclaimed for a short interval during the Scanian War by Denmark.
+After the Treaty of Roskilde in 1658, Scania came under Swedish rule and the diocese was integrated into the Church of Sweden, subordinate to the Archbishop of Uppsala.
+The Scanian Provinces had been ceded to Sweden, though Bornholm was permanently restored to Denmark in 1660.

 The Catholic church became highly suppressed within Scandinavia during the reformation.
-The majority of the nordic region was then administered by the Apostolic Vicariate of Nordic Missions, which had little fixed presence.
+The majority of the Nordic region was then administered by the Apostolic Vicariate of Nordic Missions, which had little fixed presence.
 In 1783, the Apostolic Prefecture of Sweden was formed later becoming the Apostolic Vicariate of Sweden.
 In 1953, the Vicariate was promoted to the Roman Catholic Diocese of Stockholm which has jurisdiction over the whole of Sweden.